ajuneja23/ragGuardrail-/README.md

-Using rag as a redteaming method, came to me in a dream?
+tinkering to see if rag is a valid guardrail, answer appeared to be no